Changelog

 Keep track of changes and improvements to Stainless.

-Terraform SDK preview in Studio
+Terraform SDK preview in the SDK Studio

-Studio now shows Terraform schemas and snippets in the SDK preview pane.
+The SDK Studio now shows Terraform schemas and snippets in the SDK preview pane.

 Semantic custom code conflict resolution

-Stainless now automatically resolves more repetitive, low-risk merge conflicts with a syntax-aware merge algorithm.
+Stainless automatically resolves more repetitive, low-risk merge conflicts with a syntax-aware merge algorithm.

 Define OpenAPI spec request examples

-When generating code snippets for documentation providers, Stainless will prioritize the first example in your OpenAPI spec’s request examples
+When generating code snippets for documentation providers, Stainless will prioritize the first example in your OpenAPI spec’s request examples.

 Terraform public beta

-You can now generate a Terraform Provider for your API using Stainless to allow your customers to automatically provision resources in your API.
+Generate a Terraform Provider for your API using Stainless to allow your customers to automatically provision resources in your API.
 Follow this guide to get started.
 To see an example in action, try the Cloudflare v5 Terraform Provider.

 For any feedback or feature requests, ping dackerman@.